|Would buy this product again.||63%|

 Age: 30-35 Skin: Acne-prone, Fair, Neutral Hair: Brunette, Wavy, Fine Eyes: Green

-I bought this on a whim when browsing drugstore displays after swatching the tester on the back of my hand and finding it to be a sheer *warm* red.
-This shade fits nicely into a previously empty niche in my collection.
-I love Lipstick Queen Medieval as a sheer every-day red, but it's more neutral-cool, and on my cool-toned mauve-y lips, it definitely pulls pink.
-Rich Girl Red on the other hand, reads much more as a sheer *red* on my lips.
-(Sure, technically speaking any red that's not opaque will appear on the lips as some version of pink - but I'm going to go ahead and assume that you, oh reader of MakeupAlley, know what I'm talking about here.
+I bought this on a whim after swatching the tester and finding it to be a sheer, *warm* red.
+Rich Girl Red fit an empty niche in my collection: I love Lipstick Queen Medieval, a sheer every-day (work-safe!) red, but it's neutral-cool, so on my cool-toned mauve-y (corpse!) lips, it definitely pulls pink.
+Rich Girl Red on the other hand, reads as a sheer *red* on my lips due to its warm, tomato-y tones.
+(Sure, technically speaking any red that's not opaque will appear as some version of pink - but I'm going to go ahead and assume that you, O reader of MakeupAlley, know what I'm talking about here.
 It's orange-ness counters my lips' mauve-ness and evens out at a close-to-neutral shade.)
+Others with more pigmented lips or a different complexion might see a warmer red translated on their lips.
+But in particular for anyone else who has the "sheer reds always look pink on me" issue, Rich Girl Red is worth your consideration!

-I'm a fan of the classic Super Lustrous (cream) formula for longevity, a nice level of slipery-ness vs stay-put-ish-ness, and being startlingly kind to my chronically dry, unhappy lips, especially for a fully-pigmented drugstore lipstick. (i.e. if I start out with my lips in a good state, I can wear a SL for the day without it looking and feeling like a dry, chapped, peeling mess.)
-Rich Girl Red is my first Super Lustrous Shine, and it's a new purchase, so I'm not going to blow the trumpets yet, but thus far I'm pleased with the formula.
-It has a nice balm-y slip (more-so than the classic formula) at the time of application, and thus far I don't find it drying.
-(Which is saying something, because I find most lipsticks, even those others love for being moisturizing, uncomfortable to wear.)
-I will say that although when Rich Girl Red is first applied it feels moisturizing, that feeling fades within about 15min to a half-hour.
-(For contrast, something like Fresh Sugar tinted balms feel moisturizing to me for their durration.)
+I'm a fan of the classic Super Lustrous (cream) formula for longevity, a nice level of slipery-ness vs stay-put-ish-ness, and being startlingly kind to my chronically dry, unhappy lips, especially for a fully-pigmented drugstore lipstick. (i.e. if I start out with my lips in a good state, I can wear a SL for the day without it looking and feeling like a dry, chapped, peeling mess.
+They'll still be a bit worse for the wear in the evening, but not destroyed.)
+Rich Girl Red is my first Super Lustrous Shine, but thus far I'm pleased with the formula.
+With regular re-application, it's about the same to my lips as the SL cream formula.
+SL Shine has a nice balm-y slip (more-so than the classic formula) at the time of application, without feeling like it's going to slip 'n slide all over my face.
+At first application, Rich Girl Red feels moisturizing, but on me that feeling fades within about 15min to a half-hour.
+After that, it simply feels not-too-drying.
+Mirroring this, at first application the formula looks more moist/balm-y on my lips, but settles down to a natural lip texture - not glossy but certainly not matte.

-I'd say lasting power is about average for the opacity.
-The sheerness makes this shade, in my opinion, lower-maintence to wear, for two reasons.
-First because as the color fades, it's a pretty even fade - no sinking into lip lines or leaving a ring around the mouth, just a gradual wearing off; and second because it's sheer enough for mirror-free touch-up.
-Rich Girl Red does leave a bit of a stain, so if you re-apply throughout the day, the pigmentation will increase as you go - to me that's a positive, it's something I also like about Medieval (mentioned above).
+I'd say lasting power is about average for the opacity - longer if I'm just sitting there, shorter if I'm talking, eating, drinking, or keep rubbing my lips together.
+The sheerness makes this shade, in my opinion, low-maintence to wear, for two reasons.
+First because as the color fades, it's a pretty even fade - not sinking into lip lines or leaving a ring around the mouth, just a gradual wearing off; and second because it's sheer enough for mirror-free touch-ups.
+Rich Girl Red does leave a slight stain, so if you re-apply throughout the day, the pigmentation will increase somewhat as you go - to me that's a positive, and something I also like about Medieval (mentioned above).

 Age: 30-35 Skin: Normal, Fair-Medium, Warm Hair: Brunette Eyes: Blue